deepset-ai/haystack-home/content/blog/telus-user-story/index.md

 ---
 layout: blog-post
-title: 'How Telus Built an Agentic Chatbot with Haystack to Transform Trade Promotions Workflows'
+title: 'How TAC Built an Agentic Chatbot with Haystack to Transform Trade Promotions Workflows'
-description: See how Telus give users unprecedented access to their data with safety in mind
+description: See how TELUS Agriculture & Consumer Goods (TAC) gives users unprecedented access to their data with safety in mind
 featured_image: thumbnail.png
 images: ["blog/telus-user/thumbnail.png"]
 toc: True
-date: 2025-09-04
+date: 2025-09-23
-last_updated:  2025-09-04
+last_updated:  2025-09-23
 authors:
   - Bilge Yucel
   - Kelsey Sorrels
 tags: ["User Story"]
 ---

-When a leading company like **Telus**, a global communications and technology powerhouse with a strong presence in agriculture and consumer goods, turns to AI to streamline complex processes, it’s worth taking a closer look.
+When a leading company like **TELUS Agriculture & Consumer Goods (TAC)**, with a strong presence in agriculture and consumer goods, turns to AI to streamline complex processes, it’s worth taking a closer look.

-[Telus Agriculture & Consumer Goods](https://www.telus.com/agcg/en) helps businesses optimize everything from supply chains to retail operations.
-One of their latest innovations: an **agentic chatbot powered by Haystack** that simplifies the way users interact with their trade promotions platform.
+[**TELUS Agriculture & Consumer Goods**](https://www.telus.com/agcg/en) helps businesses optimize everything from supply chains to retail operations.
+One of their latest innovations: an **agentic chatbot powered by Haystack** that simplifies how users interact with their trade promotions platform.

 We sat down with the team behind this project to learn how they built it, why they chose [Haystack](https://github.com/deepset-ai/haystack), and what advice they have for other teams looking to implement Retrieval-Augmented Generation (RAG) and agent-based AI solutions in production.

 ## The Challenge: Simplifying Complex Workflows

-The team’s mission was clear: **give users instant, intelligent access to their data** without requiring them to dig through documentation or request SQL queries from developers.
+The team’s mission was clear: **give users instant, intelligent access to their data** without requiring them to dig through documentation or rely solely on the existing UI.

+TAC’s trade promotions platform is where large consumer goods companies manage the **sales incentives and agreements** they set up with retailers and distributors.
+Think of discounts, special in-store displays, or seasonal promotions.
+The platform helps teams **plan, track, and measure** the impact of these promotions across products, customers, and time periods.

-Previously, users had to navigate dense manuals and wait for SQL reports to be prepared: a process that slowed down decision-making and made even simple questions a hassle.
+Previously, users had to navigate dense manuals to find the information they needed about promotions.
+This slowed down decision-making and made even simple questions difficult to answer quickly.

 The chatbot changes all of this.
-Instead of manually searching through documents or filing tickets for SQL help, users can now ask questions conversationally and get real-time answers.
-Whether it’s a one-off question about trade promotions or a request for deeper insights, the system delivers immediate results.
-No waiting, no back-and-forth with development teams.
+Instead of manually searching documentation or waiting for new reporting features, users can now ask questions conversationally and get real-time answers.
+For example, someone managing promotions for a product can quickly check which campaigns are running, how much has been spent, or what results have been achieved — and share that information across their organization.
+Whether it’s a one-off question or a request for deeper insights, the system delivers immediate results.

-As the team put it, this was about **“giving users unprecedented access to their data”** while removing the bottlenecks of traditional reporting systems
+As the team put it, this was about **“giving users unprecedented access to their data”** while removing the bottlenecks of traditional reporting systems.

 ## Choosing Haystack: From Exploration to Production